Growing at an Unbelievable Rate: Bakkt Holdings Inc. (BKKT) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Bakkt Holdings Inc. (NYSE:BKKT) raised 4.74% to close Friday’s market session at $9.51, higher as compared to yesterday’s close.
-The stock price fluctuated between $8.50 and $9.94 throughout the trading session with the volume trading being 13944710 shares, which represented a significant variation when compared to the three months average volume of 12.63 million shares.
-The firm’s stock price fluctuated -34.55% within the last five trades and -49.95% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -6.95% in the last 6 months and -5.65% was subtracted to its value over the previous 3 months.
-BKKT stock is trading at a margin of -35.93%, -48.60% and -25.71% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Bakkt Holdings Inc. (NYSE:BKKT) raised 7.53% to close Thursday’s market session at $10.00, higher as compared to yesterday’s close.
+The stock price fluctuated between $8.85 and $10.86 throughout the trading session with the volume trading being 11913573 shares, which represented a significant variation when compared to the three months average volume of 13.05 million shares.
+The firm’s stock price fluctuated 10.13% within the last five trades and -40.83% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased 0.00% in the last 6 months and -1.28% was subtracted to its value over the previous 3 months.
+BKKT stock is trading at a margin of -23.93%, -45.82% and -21.34% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Bakkt Holdings Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?